vaughan-rich/fruit-drop.js/README.md

 Otherwise, you can download the source code above and run it natively in your browser of choice for ultimate performance! 👊

-# To Come In Future Versions
+# To Add In Future Versions
 * Improve cross-compatibility between browsers - fixing audio latency and performance issues
 * Tweak object spawning positions, frequency and accelerations for improved gameplay.
 * Refine and optimise game update alogrithm - remove repeated code and pack up into functions for improved efficiency